DoctorKhan/The-Social-Game-Book/docs/chapter-22-sovereign-mind-principles.md

-# Chapter 14: The Sovereign Mind - Principles of Internal Resistance
+# Chapter 22: Sovereign Mind Principles

+### Chapter 11: Principles of the Sovereign Mind

 The investigators arrived at a crucial realization: liberation from the external game is impossible without first addressing the game being played within our own minds.
 The most sophisticated prison is the one where the prisoners guard themselves.